robertmuth/awesome-low-level-programming-languages/README.md

 * main: http://www.projectoberon.com
 * note:
   - Oberon is not just a language but a full system (OS, even HW)
+  - Some flavors of the language rely on garbage collection.
   - there are several recent variants:
     - active Oberon Spec from 2019  http://cas.inf.ethz.ch/projects/a2/repository/raw/trunk/LanguageReport/OberonLanguageReport.pdf
     - Oberon+ https://github.com/oberon-lang